 This common pancake whole grain.

-Is one of the whole grains many people living with celiac disease.
-Can tolerate (others include quinoa, amaranth, and sorghum).
+Is one of the whole grains many people living with celiac disease can tolerate.

 And it’s one of the best grain-based sources of magnesium.

 A wonder mineral that does everything.

 From easing PMS symptoms to improve nerve functioning.

 And manganese, which boosts brain power.